 Once you’ve set up your profile and input your dating preferences, Coffee Meets Bagel will send you a few “bagels” a day — otherwise known as a potential match’s profile.
 You then have 24 hours to decide whether you want to “like” or “pass” on your bagel.
 If you like your bagel and they have also liked you, you’ll connect and be able to message one another in a private chat.
-That chat room expires after eight days, regardless of whether you’ve talked with your bagel or not, and that expiry date imbues an immediacy not found in most other dating apps.
+That chat room expires after eight days, regardless of whether you’ve talked with your bagel or not, and that expiration date imbues an immediacy not found in most other dating apps.
 You can also earn “beans” that allow for extra app functions, either by purchasing them outright, recommending the app to your friends, or logging in on consecutive days.

-People can message you only if you’ve matched, so there are no unsolicited “greetings.”
-You can immediately see what sort of relationship people are looking for, and while that doesn’t sound revolutionary, it reflects the fact that Hinge carries more of a dating expectation than a hooking-up expectation à la Tinder.
+People can message you only if you’ve matched, so there are no unsolicited greetings.
+You can immediately see what sort of relationship people are looking for, and while that doesn’t sound revolutionary, it reflects the fact that Hinge carries more of a dating expectation than a hookup expectation à la Tinder.
 Best of all, since the matches are curated by your answers to questions, it’s quite a bit harder to come across someone who’s just looking to send inappropriate pictures — and that’s a big plus in our book.

 You can only add photos of yourself from Facebook or Instagram, though, which is kind of limiting if you’re not very active on either.
 Hinge used to be based around a Facebook friends-of-friends model, but it has since distanced itself from Facebook, which means it’s a lot harder to run out of potential matches.
 However, this means Hinge is a lot less unique than it used to be.
-Like other apps, there’s a free version and a subscription-based version called “Preferred.”
+Like other apps, there’s a free version and a subscription-based version called Preferred.
 The free membership has limited filters and likes and a reduced ability to see everyone who likes you.
-The paid membership lifts those restrictions and costs $9 a month, with a reduced fee per month if you sign on for three or six months.
+The paid membership lifts those restrictions and costs $10 a month, with a reduced fee per month if you sign on for three or six months.

-Bumble looks eerily similar to Tinder, but functions a tad differently.
-The big catch with Bumble is that when opposite genders match, the woman must message the guy first — and she has 24 hours to do so.
+Bumble looks eerily similar to Tinder but functions a tad differently.
+The big catch with Bumble is that when opposite genders match, the woman must message the guy first — and she only has 24 hours to do so.
 Guys don’t have as much power, but they can extend matches for 24 hours if they’re really hoping to hear from a particular woman.
-Ladies can do the same thing if they want to chat with a match, but haven’t had time during the first day.
+Ladies can do the same thing if they want to chat with a match but haven’t had time during the first day.
 For same-gender matches, either person can initiate the conversation first.

 Bumble also checks the boxes for usability, a slick user interface, and easy profile setup.
 Also, the relatively ballsy move of designing a dating app where women take the driving seat definitely pays off.
 It’s the only app that states plainly and prominently that it prohibits pornographic material, requires its users to respect one another, and has a code of conduct in place specifically to make it a safe and friendly place.

 If you’re a woman and you hate being the first person to initiate a conversation, then Bumble definitely isn’t for you.
-Profiles are also very short, consisting of a concise blurb and six photos or fewer.
+Profiles are also very short, consisting of a concise blurb and six photos max.
 This can make it hard to gauge whether or not you’re interested in someone, even at the most superficial level.
 Furthermore, because Bumble places the onus on the woman to initiate the conversation, we’ve found that it can attract a more passive crowd than other dating apps.
 However, if you’re a woman who knows what she wants and isn’t afraid to get it, Bumble is worth a shot.

 How often do you cross paths with the love of your life before you actually meet them?
-Maybe you smile at your crush every day when you get your morning coffee, but you’ve never built up the courage to talk?
+Maybe you smile at your crush every day when you get your morning coffee, but you’ve never built up the courage to talk.
 If so, Happn could be for you.
 It’s a dating app that shows the profiles of other singles and pinpoints the last place and time you were near each other.
 All your prospective matches are people you’ve crossed paths with, so you’re always starting out with something in common.

 You can like people secretly, and they won’t find out unless they like you, too.
 If you’re comfortable being bolder, you can tap the Charm button to let them know you’re interested.
 However, Charms cost coins, which you’ll have to buy with real cash via in-app purchases.
 When you get a match — which Happn calls a Crush — you can start chatting with each other.